shinziling/CollegeNote/content/Stuff/Git.md

 git init
 ```
 >[!note]
 >You can run `git init` in any folder that you would like to track changes it does not have to be an empty folder/directory.
-Just `cd` into the folder you would like to track changes and run `git init` to set up git in that folder
+Just `cd` into the folder you would like to track changes in, and run `git init` to set up git in that folder

->To check if you properly initialize git run `ls -a` you should see a `.git` file listed
+>To check if you properly initialize git run `ls -a`.
+You should see a `.git` file listed

-To configure your user information for the current repository you're in run
+To configure your user information for the current repository you're in, run
 ```bash
 git config user.name "Some name goes here" git config user.email "Some email goes here"
 ```

->To configure your information for all repo use `--global` after `config`
+>To configure your information for all repositories append `--global` after `config` when using the above commands

 >[!note]
->Now note this is only a local repository generally speaking we would like to link a remote repository to the local repository this way we can always push any changes made on the local repo to the remote repo.
-This allows us to create a backup of our project in case any goes wrong.
-I will cover this later but for now we just go over basic git command.
+>Now note this is only a local repository.
+Generally speaking we would like to link a remote repository to the local repository, this way we can always push any changes made on the local repo to the remote repo.
+This allows us to create a backup of our project in case anything goes wrong.
+I will cover this later but for now we just go over basic git commands.

 ## Staging

-After creating our local repository we can start using git for real
+After creating our local repository we can start using git for real.

-1. First in your local repository add some files to your local repo.
-I will add a README.md file to illustrate this, we can use the terminal to add the file and make changes to the file.
+1. First, in your local repository add some files to your local repo.
+I will add a README.md file to illustrate this, and we can use the terminal to add the file and make changes to the file.
 Run this command in your local repo.
 ```bash
 touch README.md # This would create a file with the name README.md
 ```

-Add something to the file with the editor of your choice then run the command
+Add something to the file with the editor of your choice (notepad works) then run the command
 ```bash
 git add README.md # this would add the file changes to the stage environment
 ```